 A result object MAY contain a property named rank whose value is a number between 0.0 and 100.0 inclusive, representing the priority or importance of the result.
 0.0 is the lowest priority and 100.0 is the highest.

-If rank is absent, and if either

-the ruleId property (§3.22.5) of the containing result object is present and uniquely specifies one of the rule objects (§3.40) in the resources.rules property (§3.13.15, §3.39.3) of the containing run object (§3.13), or

-the ruleIndex property (§3.22.6) of the containing result object is present,
+If rank is absent, the ruleIndex property (§3.22.6) of the containing result object is present,

-and if the rule object designated by ruleId or ruleIndex contains configuration.defaultRank (§3.40.11, §3.41.4), then rank SHALL default to the value of configuration.defaultRank.
+and the rule object designated by ruleIndex contains configuration.defaultRank (§3.40.11, §3.41.4), then rank SHALL default to the value of configuration.defaultRank.

 Otherwise, rank SHALL default to 0.0.